opentelekomcloud-docs/cloud-backup-recovery/umn/source/policy_management/creating_a_backup_policy.rst

 -  When expired backups are deleted, automatic backups will be deleted, but manual backups will not.
 -  Only servers in the **Running** or **Stopped** state and disks in the **Available** or **In-use** state can be backed up.
 -  CBR by default performs a full backup for a resource in the initial backup and incremental backups in all subsequent backups.
+-  The minimum interval between two full backups is 1 day.

 Procedure
 ---------

 #.
-Log in to CBR Console.
+Log in to the CBR console.

    a.
 Log in to the management console.
    b.
 Click |image1| in the upper left corner and select a region.